emqx/cloud-docs/en_US/rule_engine/rule_engine_get_subscription.md

 ## EMQX Cloud Data Integrations configuration

-Go to Deployment Details and click on EMQX Dashbaord to go to Dashbaord.
+Go to Deployment Details and click on EMQX Dashboard to go to Dashboard.

 1. New Resource